Chilaquiles

-Add a little spice to your breakfast with saucy Mexican chilaquiles topped with a creamy fried egg and your favorite garnishes.
+Add a little spice to your breakfast with this delicious chilaquiles recipe topped with a fried egg and your favorite garnishes.

 Chilaquiles with eggs is a favorite Mexican breakfast along with our Breakfast Burritos, Chorizo and Eggs, and Breakfast Enchilada Casserole.